stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

       XXX - can this ever happen?

-    * To avoid exhausting the counter, `ballot.counter` must always be less then 1,000,000 plus the number of seconds a node has been running SCP on the current slot.
+    * To avoid exhausting the counter, `ballot.counter` must always be less than 1,000,000 plus the number of seconds a node has been running SCP on the current slot.
 Should any of the above rules require increasing the counter beyond this value, a node either increases `ballot.counter` to the maximum permissible value, or,